konstantin-lukas/machine-learning/README.md

-# machine-learning
+# An Introduction to Machine Learning
-This is a LaTeX document explaining fun™ machine learning concepts!
+This is a website explaining fun™ machine learning concepts!